tradeio/exchange-api-doc/rest-api.md

 * `totalParams` is a concatenation of `query string` with the `request body`.
 <br>See: <b><a href="https://gitlab.com/trade-io/official-api-docs/blob/master/sign_request.md">SIGN</a></b>

+# Permissions
+For each method in the Account Endpoints, you need permission.
+Permissions for keys are set when they are created.
+Permissions can be of two types: "Read access" and "Trading".

 # Public API Endpoints
 ## Terminology